-Card-making is a wonderful activity for children during the Christmas season.
-It keeps them occupied indoors during bad weather, allows them to explore their creativity and helps them engage with the festive spirit of giving.
+Card-making is a fun activity for children during the Christmas season.
+It keeps them occupied indoors during bad weather, allows them to explore their creativity, and helps them to engage with the festive spirit of giving.
 Aunts, uncles, grandparents and family friends will be pleased to receive handcrafted cards made especially for them.
-Pre-folded blank cards with envelopes are available from craft shops, stationary shops or online suppliers.
+Pre-folded blank cards with envelopes are available from craft shops, stationery shops, or online suppliers.
 Children can decorate them using a range of techniques and materials.
-Here are some fun suggestions.
+Here are some fun suggestions:

 1. Fold and Cut Snowflakes

 Designs cut from pieces of felt or scraps of cloth can be used to create cards with interesting textures.
-To form fabric shapes, use cookie cutters or stencils with simple Christmas designs such as stars, trees or bells.
-Place on the material and trace around the edges with a felt tip pen.
+To form fabric shapes, use cookie cutters or stencils with simple Christmas designs such as stars, trees, or bells.
+Place the object on the material and trace around the edges with a felt tip pen.
 Cut out the pattern with ordinary scissors or pinking shears and glue it to the card.
-Decorate the plain design by gluing on fabric trimmings, ribbon or sequins.
+Decorate the plain design by gluing on fabric trimmings, ribbon, or sequins.

 3. Recycled Cut-Outs